magenta-aps/mox/doc/API-NOTES.rst

   "passivate" or "delete", but you can specify your own)

 * ``method`` denotes the HTTP method to use when connecting to the REST interface.
-  Available are: GET, POST, PUT, DELETE and HEAD)
+  Available are: GET, POST, PUT, PATCH, DELETE and HEAD)

 * ``path`` denotes the REST path, e.g. "/klassifikation/facet/[uuid]", and ``[uuid]`` will be replaced with a uuid you specify when calling the operation